-If you’re intending to play software instruments, a controller keyboard is will prove extremely useful.
+If you’re intending to play software instruments, a controller keyboard will prove extremely useful.
 Many DAWs let you use your computer keyboard as a musical-note-input device, but that’s not the most ideal way of making music.
-A dedicated keyboard controller gives you the touch, feel and the ability to play across a wider range of notes.
+A dedicated keyboard controller gives you the touch, feel and ability to play across a wider range of notes.
 It’s also much easier stringing together a tune compared to your computer keyboard.

 Many controllers are USB-bus powered, meaning you won’t require a separate external power supply.
 They also come in all shapes and sizes, from super compact and portable designs to eight-octave, weighted models.